 The first phase?
 I felt like I was hit by a bus, by all the pompous tech-jargons and expressions – encryption standard, VPN server, SSH, tunneling protocol?

 I left my frustration behind, as I tried to understand the logic of the whole thing.

-To help you skip the disheartening part, in this article, I will explain from scratch all the information that you need about what is a VPN server, in accessible and basic words.
+To help you skip the disheartening part, in this article, I will explain from scratch all the information that you need about what is a VPN server, in simple and basic words.

 So, are we on the same page?

 Let us begin with the original explanation of “What is a VPN server,” in the Transylvanian way.

 What is a VPN server?
 The Transylvanian explanation.

 I don’t know if you are aware that my shy and innocent TomBat the bat pet is deeply in love, and since he officialized the relationship with PonyBat, he spends most of his time spoiling her.

 He started by making his relationship public on Facebat, so all PonyBat’s pretenders will know that she’s taken.